artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

   - Historically, humans are always migrating
   - We take universal nature and our individual virtue with us
   - Barren Corsica focuses one on the spiritual over material
-  - Counter: You use philosophy to mask poverty; Rebuttal: many poor are happier
+  - Counter: masking poverty with philosophy; Rebuttal: poor are happier
   - If one trouble can be born, many can
 - Don’t worry about lost protection
 - Don’t miss me